Our Clock Repair Service

 Seth Thomas Chime Clock Repair

-Pendulum clocks we overhaul are covered by a two year warranty, and any parts we replace are warranted for two years as well.
-We keep your clock as original as possible, and replace parts only when necessary.
+We warranty pendulum clock overhauls for two years and guarantee all replaced parts for two years as well.
+We keep your clock as original as possible and replace parts only when necessary.

 Price Estimates: